Motorola edge (2024) vs OnePlus Open

 Frequently Asked Questions

-Motorola edge (2024) excels if you value premium ip68 water and dust resistance rating (rare in mid-range).
-OnePlus Open is better if you prioritize widely considered the best foldable hardware design (virtually no crease).
-Pick based on your budget and daily use.
+Motorola edge (2024) is the better choice if you prioritize premium ip68 water and dust resistance rating (rare in mid-range).
+OnePlus Open wins if you value widely considered the best foldable hardware design (virtually no crease).
+Both are rated highly (4.5★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure